Skip to main content

 1

-Open LLM Controls → Model Access and click Create Policy
+Open LLM Management → Model Access and click Create Policy

 Pick Allowlist for “only these models” or Denylist for “everything except these models”.